yufree/enet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of enet is to ...
+The goal of enet is to perform network analysis between exposome and metabolites.
+It also include function to peroform network analysis among metabolites adn exposures.

 ## Installation